PabloCatalan/pablocatalan.github.io/_teaching/3_teaching.md

 reading this book, you realize a newfound love for mathematics, please keep studying them.

-For Chapters 1 to 5 I have copied a lot of material from the book “Differ- ential and Integral Calculus of a Single Variable” by my colleague and mentor José A. Cuesta.
+For Chapters 1 to 5 I have copied a lot of material from the book “Differential and Integral Calculus of a Single Variable” by my colleague and mentor José A. Cuesta.

 Chapter 6 is copied almost verbatim from Steven Strogatz’s excellent